osmphp-archived/osmdocs-docs/preparing-your-computer/02-intellij-idea.md

 2. Make some changes and commit them on the feature branch.

-3. Create a pull request using `VCS -> Git -> Create Pull Request`.
+3. Create a pull request using `VCS -> Git -> Create Pull Request` and picking the remote repository.
 Enter pull request title so that maintainer can understand what your changes are about and press `OK`.

+### Merging Pull Requests

+1. Open list of pending pull requests using `VCS -> Git -> View Pull Requests` and picking the remote repository.

+2. If the change is OK to merge, click on `Open on GitHub` link and merge the pull request as described in [Maintainers And Pull Requests](../version-control/team-workflow.html#maintainers-and-pull-requests).